The Mowgli's: 2014–2015: Kids in Love

 Returning to Los Angeles, the band recorded an additional couple of songs with Hoffer, as well as working with former collaborators Captain Cuts and Matt Radosevich.
 During a visit to Kansas City's 96.5 The Buzz, Dieden announced that the new LP would be titled Kids in Love and played the first song "Through The Dark" on air.
-The song was subsequently added to rotation on The Buzz, Sirius XM's AltNation and a handful of other stations.
+The song was subsequently added to rotation on The Buzz, SiriusXM's AltNation and a handful of other stations.

 "Through the Dark" was the first single released off of Kids in Love.
 After airing on the radio and a select few social media outlets, the song was officially released on iTunes on December 15, 2014.

 The Mowgli's released another single off Kids in Love titled "I'm Good" on February 3, 2015.
 The single made it onto the Sirius XM Top Alt 18 List.
 Filming for the "I'm Good" music video took place near Joshua Tree National Park in the California desert.

 The entire Kids in Love album was released on iTunes on April 14, 2015, midway through the band's US Headline tour of the same name, which featured support acts Hippo Campus and Night Riots.
 The Mowgli's performed at several festivals during the early summer, including Summerfest and in July announced a co-headline Fall US tour with Canadian artist Lights as well as summer festival dates in Chicago, Washington DC and Norfolk, VA.

 The band supported The International Rescue Committee during their fall tour, releasing the song "Room For All Of Us" as a charity single.